 – DISCLAIMER – We don’t really like disclaimers, however sometimes they are necessary.
 Due to some of the information below being several years old (if not more), we must advise that in some cases it could be redundant or incorrect.
 As such we ask that you consider this when using any dimensions or measurements and either check with us first or wait for your goods to arrive and check your own measurements as required.

-All our buttons can be mounted in a 28mm diameter hole and will fit into panels up to 20mm thick, although a maximum of 18mm thick is recommended otherwise you’ll have trouble fitting the microswitches.
+All our buttons (except for Sanwa buttons) can be mounted in a 28mm diameter hole and will fit into panels up to 20mm thick, although a maximum of 18mm thick is recommended otherwise you’ll have trouble fitting the microswitches.

 As per the diagram to the right, we suggest that you space the buttons about 38mm apart from their centres.
 A smaller gap might make it difficult to mount the buttons correctly (especially if you don’t drill the holes exactly where they need to go) whilst a bigger gap puts them too far apart for your hand to comfortably span them.